mcollovati/vaadin-vertx-samples/example-app/README.md

 The project consists of the following three modules:

 - parent project: common metadata and configuration
-- sockjs-widgetset: widgetset, custom client side code and dependencies to widget add-ons
+- example-app-widgetset: widgetset, custom client side code and dependencies to widget add-ons
-- sockjs-ui: main application module, development time
+- example-app-ui: main application module, development time
-- sockjs-production: module that produces a production mode WAR for deployment

-The production mode module recompiles the widgetset (obfuscated, not draft), activates production mode for Vaadin with a context parameter in web.xml and contains a precompiled theme.
-The ui module WAR contains an unobfuscated widgetset, and is meant to be used at development time only.
+- exmple-app-backed: simulation of a backed service

 Workflow
 ========